 A Photo of Mai Satoda With Rika Ishikawa and Hitomi Yoshizawa

 Fans of this group will also enjoy Hangry & Angry (a dance pop duo formed by Ishikawa and former Morning Musume member Hitomi Yoshizawa), as well as the mentioned Morning Musume and AKB48.
 Country Musume was formed by TSUNKU and the group’s main producer Yoshitake Tanaka back in 1999.
 Upon reviewing this album several years later, I realize that the first song called Our First Happy Birthday is not as silly as it sounds so the album gets an 83 out of 100 points but it still is not as good as a Morning Musume album.
-Even so, in the history of Japanese pop music, the album is still enjoyable almost 17 years after its release.
+Even so, in the history of Japanese pop music, the album is still enjoyable more than 18 years after its release.
 Country Musume Daizenshuu 1 in terms of its style is softer pop mixed with a limited amount of rap is how I would describe the album and it is not like the later releases of Morning Musume.
 This is just an album to listen to and dance along with and just feel good.

 © 2018 Ara Vahanian